BioinfoSZU/CURC/README.md

 ## CURC - A CUDA-based reference-free read compressor
 A GPU-accelerated reference-free compressor for high-throughput sequencing reads of FASTQ files.

+The current implementation of CURC only supports constant-length reads (<= 512 bases).

 ### Installation on Linux
 CURC is designed to run on Linux operating systems with NVIDIA GPUs.
 We have fully tested the program on NVIDIA GPU architectures with compute capability >= 3.7 such as Maxwell, Pascal, Volta, Turing